-Some students may be eligible to waive participation in the SITA program, and can make this request by completing the Request to Waive SITA Training (form is currently under review and will be posted prior to May 1, 2017).
+Some students may be eligible to waive participation in the SITA program, and can make this request by completing the Request to Waive SITA Training.

-Deadline to submit the SITA waiver for Fall 2017: Thursday, August 17 before 5 p.m.
+Deadline to submit the SITA waiver for Spring 2018: Thursday, January 4th before 5 p.m.
+No exceptions.